Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-authenticate.md

         .withDefaultSubscription();
 ```

 The `client`, `tenant` and `key` are the same service principal values used with file-based authentication.
-The `AzureEnvironment.AZURE` value creates credentials against the Azure public cloud-change this to a different `AzureEnvironment` enum if you need to access another cloud (for example, `AzureEnvironment.AZURE_GERMANY`).
+The `AzureEnvironment.AZURE` value creates credentials against the Azure public cloud.
+Change this to a different `AzureEnvironment` enum value if you need to access another cloud (for example, `AzureEnvironment.AZURE_GERMANY`).
 Read the service principal values from environment variables or a secret management store like [Key Vault](/azure/key-vault/key-vault-whatis.md).
 Avoid setting these values as cleartext strings in your code to prevent a leak of the credentials through your version control history.

 <a name="mgmt-file"></a>